sotrh/learn-wgpu/docs/README.md

 You should be fairly familiar with Rust before using this tutorial as I won't go into much detail on Rust syntax.
 If you're not super comfortable with Rust you can review the [Rust tutorial](https://www.rust-lang.org/learn).
 You should also be familiar about [Cargo](https://doc.rust-lang.org/cargo/).

 I'm using this project as a way to learn wgpu myself, so I might miss some important details, or explain things wrong.
 I'm always open to constructive feedback.

-That being said, let's get started!
+## Contribution and Support

+* I accept pull requests for fixing issues with this tutorial such as typos, incorrect information, and other inconsistencies.
+* Due to wgpu's rapidly changing api, I'm not accepting any new pull requests for showcase demos.
+* If you want to support me directly, check out my [patreon](https://www.patreon.com/sotrh)!